“Everyone” seems to be adding butter to their coffee these days, and this frothy, fatty drink is at the forefront of an even bigger trend…

 Another study conducted in Spain found that the total dietary exposure to the same mycotoxin was just 3% of the levels regarded as safe by the European Food Safety Authority.

-The bottom line is is our exposure to mycotoxins is tightly regulated, and levels in commercially available coffee are very low.
+The bottom line is our exposure to mycotoxins is tightly regulated, and levels in commercially available coffee are very low.

 Beware the Love Affair with Saturated Fat